haven-protocol-org/haven-payment-gateway/README.md

-# WARNING DO NOT USE!!
+# WARNING USE AT OWN RISK!

-* Development fase
+* Still in dev fase
-* Not registrating xAssets payments (payment_id issue, already resolved in new update)
 * RPC commands not tested yet

 # Haven Protocol Gateway for WooCommerce